Making An Acoustic Guitar Saddle

 Measuring A Blank

-We begin with a suitable bone blank that is sufficiently oversized relative to the existing saddle slot.
+We begin with a suitable bone blank that is sufficiently oversized relative to the existing saddle slot on the instrument’s bridge.

-Using a caliper to measure the length of the saddle slot we then transfer this measurement to the saddle blank.
+Using a measuring tool called a caliper, we measure the length of the saddle slot then mark the desired length on our saddle blank.

-Once drawn, the saddle is cut roughly to length.
+The saddle is cut roughly to length using a saw.

 Fitting The Saddle To The Slot